Dragonsong

 Dragonsong is a science fantasy novel by the American-Irish author Anne McCaffrey.
-Released by Atheneum Books in March 1976, it was the third to appear of the Dragonriders of Pern series set on the fictional planet Pern.
+Published by Atheneum Books in March 1976, it is the third book in the Dragonriders of Pern series set on the fictional planet Pern.
 Dragonsong had a new publisher, editor, and target audience of young adults, and became the first book in the Harper Hall of Pern trilogy.
 The original Dragonriders of Pern trilogy with Ballantine Books was not completed until after the publication of Dragonsong and its sequel.

-Dragonsong and the second Pern book Dragonquest are set at the same time, seven years after the end of the seminal Dragonflight — that is, more than 2500 years after human settlement, during the "Ninth Pass" of the Red Star that periodically brings a biological menace from space.
+Dragonsong and the second Pern book Dragonquest are set at the same time, seven years after the end of the seminal Dragonflight, and more than 2500 years after human settlement, during the "Ninth Pass" of the Red Star that periodically brings a biological menace from space.
 Their primary geographical settings are not distant in space yet worlds apart: Dragonsong in an isolated sea-hold and Dragonquest at the centers of Pernese society, the weyrs and major holds, especially Benden Weyr.
 Near the end of Dragonsong, the protagonist Menolly is rescued by a dragonrider, and the action converges with that of Dragonquest.

 Origins

 McCaffrey finished Dragonquest, a sequel to the first Pern book, soon after her 1970 emigration to Ireland but she wrote several stories and a few books before completing the original Dragonriders trilogy.
 Writing The White Dragon did not really begin until 1974/75 after the New England Science Fiction Association invited her to its annual convention Boskone as Guest of Honor, which included the special publication of a small book for sale on site.

 The market for young adults provided crucial opportunities while Dragonriders stalled.
 Editor Roger Elwood sought contributions of short work to anthologies and McCaffrey started the Pern story of Menolly for him, although in the end she delivered four 1973/74 stories that later became Crystal Singer.
 Editor Jean E. Karl, who had established the children's and science fiction imprints at Atheneum Books, sought to attract more female readers to science fiction and solicited "a story for young women in a different part of Pern".
 McCaffrey completed Menolly's story as Dragonsong and contracted for a sequel before it was out in 1976.

 Like Crystal Singer, Dragonsong features a young woman with great musical talent.
 Beside fishing, its focus in Pernese society is the arts and education, in contrast to the military and political focus of the original trilogy.
 In this the action at Harper Hall rather than the Weyrs is akin to McCaffrey's own experience.
-At Radcliffe College, Harvard, she majored in Slavonic Languages and literature.
+At Radcliffe College, Harvard, she majored in Slavic languages and literature.
 From her teens through her thirties, before she turned to writing full-time, she pursued musical avocations: piano lessons, voice training and performance, and assisting in amateur production of musicals and operettas.